-- Consult their advisor and receive written approval on the Request for Leave of Absence form. - Submit a brief, general statement explaining the request to be included with the Leave of Absence form to the Graduate School.
+- Consult their advisor and receive written approval on the Request for Leave of Absence form. - Submit the completed form to their advisor for approval and the advisor will submit it to the Graduate School.

-- Submit the completed form to their advisor for approval and the advisor will submit it to the Graduate School. - NOTE: While a doctor's note is not formally required, the Graduate School will rarely support a leave of absence in the case of illness without a doctor's note.
+NOTE: While a doctor's note is not formally required, the Graduate School will rarely support a leave of absence in the case of illness without a doctor's note.
 This note can be vague (simply stating that you are under their care), but we strongly encourage this submission.

 Application for a leave of absence may be made on a one- or two-semester basis.
 A leave of absence will not ordinarily be granted for more than one academic year.
 Leaves requested for a longer period are approved only in exceptional circumstances.
 An approved leave for one semester may be extended to two semesters if the student requests an extension prior to the expiration of the approved one-semester leave of absence.
+When returning from a leave of absence, the student must submit a Return from Leave of Absence form to the Graduate School in order to register.